All Episodes

 They knew they had funded it, and they knew it in all likelihood came from the lab, but they early on changed people's position and began writing letters and began writing inflammatory articles.

-They were in private trying to trash people that they disagreed with, but they're also trying to promote a theory where they would escape blame for the pandemic.
+They were in private trying to trash people that they disagreed with, but they're also trying to promote a theory where they would escape blame to the pandemic.

-They won't promote a theory that came from animals.
+They wanted to promote a theory that came from animals and everything.

-They they the wet market argument you're just saying was a flat out lie that they knew it was a flat-out lie.
+The wet market argument you're just saying was a flat-out lie that they knew it was a flat-out lie.

-Yeah, and the reason it's a lie is because when uh virus comes about in the very beginning, it tries many times to infect humans.
+Yeah, and the reason it's a lie is because when a virus comes about in the very beginning, it tries many times to infect humans.

-So it might infect a hundred humans until it finds a human where it accidentally mutates in that human to become more infectious to other humans.
+So it might infect 100 humans until it finds a human where it accidentally mutates in that human to become more infectious to other humans.

-The first ninety-nine times it doesn't spread because it hasn't mutated enough.
+The first 99 times, it doesn't spread because it hasn't mutated enough.

 So what you have is many different genetic strains in the very beginning of a virus that comes from animals, and it's not very infectious.